kevin-chalmers/set10108/labs/lab07/README.md

 }
 ```

-The first thing we do is get the platforms supported on the machine.
+First, we get the platforms supported on the machine.
 A platform in OpenCL is a different OpenCL runtime - for example a machine could have both Intel and Nvidia platforms.

-Next we get the first GPU device supported by `platform[0]` - this assumes that `platform[0]` is your GPU platform so you might have to modify this code.
-As we also want to only work with the GPU we use the device type `CL_DEVICE_TYPE_GPU`.
+Next we get the first GPU device supported by `platform[0]`.
+This assumes that `platform[0]` is your GPU platform so you might have to modify this code.
+As we want to work with the GPU we use the device type `CL_DEVICE_TYPE_GPU`.
 You can use the following devices types:

 - `CL_DEVICE_TYPE_CPU` a CPU device.
 - `CL_DEVICE_TYPE_GPU` a GPU device.